neilgmacy/SimpleLogging/README.md

 ## Levels

-SimpleLogger has five logging levels.
+SimpleLogging has five logging levels.
 From lowest to highest, they are:

 1.  `verbose` 💬
 2. `debug` 👨‍💻